kerighan/seqcond/README.md

-# SeqCond: Sequence Conditioning for Autoregressive Models
+# SeqCond: Sequence Condenser for Autoregressive Models

-A TensorFlow library implementing custom attention mechanisms for sequence conditioning in autoregressive generation tasks.
+A TensorFlow library implementing custom attention mechanisms for sequence condensation in autoregressive generation tasks.

+## What is SeqCond?

+**SeqCond** stands for **Sequence Condenser** - a library designed to condense and efficiently process sequences in autoregressive models.
+The name reflects our focus on compressing and optimizing sequence representations while maintaining high quality generation.

 ## Overview

 SeqCond provides specialized layers and utilities for building efficient autoregressive models:

-- **Custom attention mechanisms** for sequence processing
+- **Custom attention mechanisms** for sequence condensation
 - **Memory-efficient architectures** for long sequences
 - **Specialized metrics** for language modeling evaluation
 - **Modular components** for flexible model construction